A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Results

 Finally, we report the average number of objects the users were able to pick up with each of the mappings in Table~\ref{tab:average_objects_picked}.
 For all the objects, the maximum number of objects that can be picked is 10, for the small and irregular objects, the maximum is three, and for the large objects, the maximum is four.

 The empirical subspace mapping allowed every novice to pick up every object.
-The algorithmic subspace mapping allowed the novices to pick up most objects, and the state-of-the-art mappings allowed novices to pick up the majority of objects, but still fewer than either of the subspace mapping methods.
+With the algorithmic subspace mapping, novices could pick up most objects, and with the state-of-the-art mappings, novices picked up the majority of objects, but still fewer than either of the subspace mapping methods.